 In November 2023 the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures," which expands disclosure requirements to require entities to disclose significant segment expenses that are regularly provided to or easily computed from information regularly provided to the chief operating decision maker.
 This update also requires all annual disclosures currently required by Topic 280 to be disclosed in interim periods.
-The new disclosure requirements are effective for fiscal years beginning after December 15, 2024.
+The new disclosure requirements are effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 The Company is currently evaluating these new expanded disclosure requirements.